-UPSC will conduct the Civil Services exam 2020 (prelims) on October 4, 2020.
-The Civil Services main exam will be held on January 8, 2021.
+UPSC will conduct the Civil Services exam 2021 (prelims) on 27-06-2021.
+The Civil Services main exam will be held on the notified date.
 The Union Public Service Commission (UPSC) had postponed the exam in view of the lockdown imposed by the government to contain the spread of the coronavirus.

-Candidates can check the UPSC official notification for the civil services preliminary examination 2020 onupsc.gov.in.
-The application process has begun on February 12 and will conclude on March 3, 2020.
+Candidates can check the UPSC official notification for the civil services preliminary examination 2021 on upsc.gov.in.
+The application process has begun on 04-03-2021 and will conclude on 04-03-2021.
 The application process for the Indian Forest Services (IFSC) will also be held on the same date.

 UPSC Civil Services (Preliminary) examination: It is the first level of the exam that candidates need to pass to qualify for the UPSC main examination.